EB2 Visa Attorneys in The Woodlands, Texas

 The United States immigration process is hardly a simple procedure.
 Many people have to bend over and backwards to obtain the important documentation they need.
 Some have issues filling out the forms because of the complicated vernacular.
 If you wish to gain EB-2 status, you may want to hire an experienced immigration attorney.

-Do you wishing to immigrate to the U.S. for economic opportunity?
-Do you have an advanced degree or an exceptional ability in science, arts or business?
+Do you wish to immigrate to the U.S. for economic opportunity?
+Do you have an advanced degree or an exceptional ability in science, arts, or business?
 If so, you may want to talk to a skilled immigration attorney.
-An attorney can assess your case and chart out a plan for your immigration.
+Our EB2 visa attorneys in The Woodlands and Shenandoah, Texas can assess your case and chart out a plan for your immigration.

 Luis F. Hess is a practiced attorney with a passion for immigration law.
 He’s from a family of immigrants and loves to help his clients achieve temporary or permanent residence in the U.S. Call today at (281) 306-5894 to schedule a consultation.
 Luis F. Hess, PLLC practices law throughout The Woodlands and surrounding communities including Shenandoah, Oak Ridge North and Conroe.

 - EB-2 Qualifications